 Try to learn what types of pollen affect you most.
 Pollen levels vary depending on the plant, the season, and the time of day.

 Use air conditioning instead of opening the windows in your home or car.
-Set the dial to recirculate the air, so less pollen gets in.
+In the car, choose the setting to recirculate the air, so less pollen gets in.

 Have someone else do yardwork, if possible.